 When results of other tests are inconclusive or negative but clinical suspicion is strong, arteriography is necessary for definitive diagnosis.
 Arteriography may also be needed before invasive interventions.

-When a thromboembolic disorder is suspected, ECG (to detect atrial fibrillation) and hypercoagulability studies may be needed to identify treatable embolic sources.
+When a thromboembolic disorder is suspected, electrocardiography (to detect atrial fibrillation) and hypercoagulability studies may be needed to identify treatable embolic sources.
 Transesophageal echocardiography is done to detect atheromatous lesions in the ascending and thoracic aorta and cardiac sources of thrombi or valvular vegetations.

 Treatment depends on the cause.

 A renal thromboembolic disorder may be treated with a combination of anticoagulation, fibrinolytics, and surgical or catheter-based embolectomy.
-Treatment within 3 h of symptom onset is likely to improve renal function.
+Treatment within 3 hours of symptom onset is likely to improve renal function.
 However, complete recovery is unusual, and early and late mortality rates are high because of extrarenal embolization or underlying atherosclerotic heart disease.

 Surgery to restore vascular patency has a higher mortality rate than fibrinolytic therapy and has no advantage in recovery of renal function.
 However, surgery, particularly if done within the first few hours, is preferred for patients with traumatic renal artery thrombosis.
-If patients with nontraumatic, severe renal failure do not recover function after 4 to 6 wk of drug therapy, surgical revascularization (embolectomy) can be considered, but it helps only a few.
+If patients with nontraumatic, severe renal failure do not recover function after 4 to 6 weeks of drug therapy, surgical revascularization (embolectomy) can be considered, but it helps only a few.

 If the cause is thromboemboli, the source should be identified and treated appropriately.